vicharak-in/shrike-lite/README.md

 ### Get the Hardware

-Shrike-lite the RP2040 version of the family is available at out store for worldwide shipping and the Shrike RP2350 version will be available on the crowdsupply soon.
+Shrike-lite the RP2040 version of the family is available at our store for worldwide shipping and the Shrike RP2350 version will be available on the crowdsupply soon.
 You can follow the links below to get both.

 #### 1. [Shrike-lite](https://store.vicharak.in/?product=shrike&post_type=product&name=shrike&v=13b5bfe96f3e)